Who Is CeeLo Green?

 CeeLo Green was born Thomas DeCarlo Callaway in Atlanta, Georgia, on May 30, 1974.
 His earliest musical outings were in the church, as both of his parents were ministers.
 His father passed away when he was just two, while his mother died when he was 18 after being paralyzed in a car crash.

-Sophomore album Still Standing came out in 1998, still relying heavily on the production of the Atlanta trio Organized Noize, before Goodie Mob switched labels to Arista for 1999’s World Party.
-At this point, CeeLo left the group to launch a solo career, claiming that there had been “some creative differences — not so much personal — and the creative differences made us lose sight of the things that once bonded us together.”
+The band's sophomore album Still Standing came out in 1998, still relying heavily on the production of the Atlanta trio Organized Noize, before Goodie Mob switched labels to Arista for 1999’s World Party.
+At this point, Green left the group to launch a solo career, claiming that there had been “some creative differences — not so much personal — and the creative differences made us lose sight of the things that once bonded us together.”

 Solo Career Growing Pains, Gnarls Barkley 'Crazy' Hit